nikossoultanis/API_Aggregation/API_Aggregation/README.md

 #### Query Parameters

 - `location` (string): The location for weather data.
-- `query` (string): The search query for Twitter, News, Spotify, and GitHub data.
+- `query` (string): The search query for Twitter, News, Spotify, and GitHub/Country data.

 #### Response